Pipedrive vs Salesforce - Best CRM to Manage Your Sales

 An important feature that many businesses are looking for in a CRM system is an efficient way to store contacts and the businesses they represent.
 Contacts view can be customized in order to reveal or hide additional details and allows you to query them based on such details.
 Some such details are email, completed and required activities, lost and won deals, update time, etc…

-It goes without saying that the same details mentioned above are customizable for the businesses as well.
+The same details mentioned above are customizable for the businesses as well.

 Reporting services